jessepav/lacygoill-wiki-backup/C/glossary.md

 It makes the code more readable:

-                        ┌ magic number
+                        magic number
-                        │
+                        v
     if (password_size > 7)
         ...

                             constant
-        v---------------v
+                            v
     int MAX_PASSWORD_SIZE = 7;
     if (password_size > MAX_PASSWORD_SIZE)
         ...

 It also helps if the value is used  in several locations, and you want to change it in the  future.
 Without a constant,  you would have to find  and replace all occurrences of the value, and avoid:

    - forgetting one of the occurrences
    - replacing an occurrence which was used for a different purpose